 We've compiled the best 13-inch laptops, but if you're not sold on this screen size, check out our best overall laptops page or the best 15-inch laptops if you need more screen real estate.
-Students should see our best college laptops page, where they'll find the best notebook for their respective majors.
+Students should see our best college laptops page, where they'll find the best notebook for their respective fields.

 Here are the best 13-inch laptops for every budget.